FACULTY OF MEDICINE EDUCATION AND EXAMINATION BYLAW

 (2) Students can take another course instead of a course that they have taken and failed or withdrew before.

-ARTICLE 27 – (1) Students are subject to quizzes, mid-terms, and finals during the first three years at the Faculty.
-Exam dates are announced at the beginning of the respective semester.
+ARTICLE 27 – (1) (Change:OG-22.08.2019/30866) Assessment methods for faculty courses and their dates are announced at the beginning of the respective semester.
 Final exams and make-up exams for the Faculty are administered on dates, places and times determined by the University.

 (2) Courses and their mid-term, final exams, make-up exams of the Faculty, and all other exams may be administered any day of the week.

 (3) Exams are administered in written and/or structured oral and/or electronically, theoretical and/or applied format.

 (4) (Change:OG-22.08.2019/30866) Students need to take the exams on dates and times announced.
 Those, who fail to enter any of the theoretical or applied section of the exam on time, other than acceptable excuse, will get a zero.

 ARTICLE 28 – (1) Objection to an exam score can be made to the Dean’s Office within three business days the latest following the announcement date of scores.
 The instructor reviews grade objections and the Faculty Administrative Board will rule a request made by the instructor.

 (2) In the event of a miscalculation of an end of semester grade announced through Student Information System, a request made by the instructor will be ruled by the Faculty Administrative Board.